software-mansion-labs/agents-series/README.md

 # :robot: Building Agents with LangGraph :parrot:

-**Building Agents with LangGraph** is a four-part course available on medium.
+**Building Agents with LangGraph** is a four-part course available on [Medium]().
 It teaches fundamentals of creating production-ready LLM agents with [LangChain and LangGraph](https://www.langchain.com/) by real code examples available in this repository.
 Throughout the course, the reader learns to create a chatbot with increasing capabilities.

 ## :closed_book: Parts of the Course

-### :one: Basic Chatbot — out Nov 27
+### :one: Basic Chatbot — out Nov.
+27

 ### :two: Tools